Hecate2/how-to-debug-neo/README.md

 }
 ```

-Execute `start RpcServer` after RpcServer is equipped with debuggable dlls and correct configs, or just restart neo-cli.
+Restart neo-cli to ensure that RpcServer is actually started.

 #### Install neo-mamba